seanoseanohay/figma_clone/docs/tasks2.md

 # CollabCanvas MVP Enhancement Tasks

 ## Overview
-This document contains detailed implementation tasks for enhancing the CollabCanvas MVP with improved UI, project management, canvas refactoring, and new tools.
+This document contains detailed implementation tasks for enhancing the CollabCanvas MVP with improved UI, project management, canvas refactoring, and **REST API for AI agent access**.
 Tasks are organized by priority for a 4-day development sprint.

+**New in this version**: REST API infrastructure (Tasks C7-C9) enables AI agents and external applications to programmatically manipulate canvases via HTTP endpoints with token-based authentication.

 ## Task Priority Structure
 - **🔥 Foundation**: Must complete first - core UI and infrastructure improvements